Salkantay Trek 4 Days

 • Swimsuit and Towel: Pack a swimsuit and small, quick-dry towel if you plan to enjoy the hot springs on Day 1.
 It’s a treat you won’t want to miss at the Cocalmayo!

 • Personal Items: Personal toiletries (toothbrush, toothpaste, etc.) and toilet paper (just in case).
 Hand sanitizer and wet wipes are useful since showers are only available at lodges.
-Also, bring any personal medication (like altitude pills, prescriptions, etc.) you need.
+Also, bring any personal medication (such as altitude pills or prescriptions) you need.

-• Insect Repellent: For days 2 and 3 in the cloud forest and near Machu Picchu, consider a good insect repellent to ward off mosquitoes and bugs.
+• Insect Repellent: For days 2 and 3 in the cloud forest and near Machu Picchu, consider a high-quality insect repellent to ward off mosquitoes and other insects.

 • Headlamp/Flashlight: A small headlamp or flashlight with extra batteries.
 There might be early pre-dawn starts or dim lighting at lodges, so this is very handy.